 This is a continuation of The Maine Forum First Amendment Case article where the MCLU filed a complaint against the city of Biddeford for violation of my right to freedom of speech by pulling “What Price Justice” from the air.

-See the 1st amendment complaint here.
+See amendment complaint here.

 This case ties into the theft of my home (under the guise of a “foreclosure”) by the City of Biddeford officials’ “behind closed doors” tactics in concert with Tim Q. Ly, York County DA Mark Lawerence and Judge Arthur Brennan, my forced removal from my home by an armed and masked 13 member swat team and unlawful arrest of criminal trespass upon my own property.
 (For more info, see the categories “City of Biddeford”, “G. Arthur Brennan” and “Christine Foster”).

 Then former mayor Donna Dion and then councilor James Gratello (prior Mayor) were successful in removing me from Biddeford public access in which I produced and hosted a talk show, The Maine Forum.
 This initiated the first amendment case.
 I continued my program until spring of 2002 when city officials “blacked out” public access to all producers.